 CACREP, an independent agency, accredits master's and doctoral degree programs in counseling, including those here in the School of Education and Monmouth's Master of Science in Mental Health Counseling.

 The accreditation process includes a variety of steps and can take up to several years.
-The University is currently undergoing this process to obtain accreditation for the MSEd in Student Affairs and College Counseling.
+The University has now recently obtained accreditation for the MSEd in Student Affairs and College Counseling through 2017.